splatsdotcom/splatkit/blender_extension/README.md

 ### Quick Start

 1. **Create Camera Sphere**
-   - Open the "Multi-Cam" panel in the 3D Viewport sidebar (press `N` if sidebar is hidden)
+   - Open the "Splatkit" panel in the 3D Viewport sidebar (press `N` if sidebar is hidden)
    - Click "Create Auto Sphere" to automatically generate a camera sphere based on your scene bounds
    - Or select a mesh object and click "Create Auto Sphere" to center the sphere on that object